The Corporate Immigration Review: Germany

 - the foreign national holds capital or is the beneficiary of a loan that is sufficient.

-Furthermore, a residence permit for the purpose of self-employment may also be granted by the foreigners office according to Section 21(2) of the Residence Act if there are privileges because of bilateral conventions, as is the case for Japan and the United States.
+Furthermore, a residence permit for the purpose of self-employment may also be granted by the foreigners office according to Section 21(2) Residence Act if there are privileges because of bilateral conventions, as is the case for Japan and the United States.

 The residence permit is limited to a maximum of three years.
 After three years, a settlement permit may be granted if the foreigner has successfully carried out the planned activity; the livelihood of the foreigner (and that of family members living with him or her in a family community and who the foreigner maintains) is secured by sufficient income; there are no opposing reasons of public safety or order, taking into account the severity or nature of violations of public safety or order or any threat presented by the foreigner; and taking into account the duration of the foreigner's previous stay and the existence of ties within the German territory.